Vedza/NitroSniperGo/README.md

 https://github.com/Tyrrrz/DiscordChatExporter/wiki/Obtaining-Token-and-Channel-IDs#how-to-get-a-user-token

 ### Disclaimer
-This can get your account banned if you run multiple instance at the same time and/or claim too much Nitros in a too short amount of time.
+This is against TOS and can get your account banned, especially if you run multiple instance at the same time and/or claim too much Nitros in a too short amount of time.
 Use it at your own risks.